 The Universal Message.
 The same message brought to you by all the prophets from Prophet Adam - Muhammad (peace and blessings be upon them all).
 The message of Islam.

-Also referred as: Islam, Faith.
+Also referred to as: Islam, Faith.

 See also: Messenger